Holly Walsh: Other work

+Walsh is a writer for the television series Motherland and Amandaland.

+Walsh devised, co-wrote (with Pippa Brown) and directs the BBC comedy The Other One.
 In 2008 Walsh was a stand-in continuity presenter for CBBC and for its show All Over the Place.
 On 12 June 2009, Walsh was a guest panellist on 8 Out of 10 Cats, on 18 August 2009 appeared on You Have Been Watching, Newswipe with Charlie Brooker, and on 3 September on Mock the Week.

-On 15 October, she also appeared on the third episode of the new series of Never Mind The Buzzcocks, on Noel Fielding's team.
+On 15 October, she also appeared on the third episode of the new series of Never Mind the Buzzcocks, on Noel Fielding's team.
 On 13 September she appeared on Phill Jupitus's team along with JLS.

 On 15 August 2010, Walsh sustained a suspected dislocated shoulder and fractured arm after leaping from the pier during the annual Worthing International Birdman festival.
-On 8 October 2010, she appeared on 8 out of 10 Cats still with her arm in a sling, saying that she had 4 in of metal in her arm.
+On 8 October 2010, she appeared on 8 Out of 10 Cats still with her arm in a sling, saying that she had 4 in of metal in her arm.

 Walsh appeared on Celebrity Mastermind on 30 December 2012, coming second to Ken Bruce.
 Her chosen subject was badgers.

-Walsh is a writer for the television series Motherland.
-Walsh devised, co-wrote (with Pippa Brown) and directs the BBC comedy The Other One.